How do I insure a kit car?

-MoneySuperMarket does not currently offer specialist kit car insurance, so your best option is to consult a broker.
-This guide will help you identify the right policy for your requirements.
+MoneySuperMarket doesn’t currently offer specialist kit car insurance, so your best option is to consult a broker.
+This guide will help you identify the right policy for your needs.

 What does kit car insurance cover?

 Insurance for kit cars covers all the usual risks to your car, such as theft, fire and damage as a result of a road accident.
-But a specialist policy can also include build up cover, which insures your kit car as soon as the parts arrive.
-In other words, you would be able to make a claim if your car or parts were lost or stolen before it was fully assembled.
-Some kit car insurance companies also offer protection for component parts that are damaged or lost in transit.
-The parts for kit cars can be pricey, so build up cover can be a financial lifeline.
+But a specialist policy can also include build-up cover, which insures your car as soon as the parts arrive.
+Some kit car insurance providers also offer protection for component parts that are damaged or lost in transit – but only if you apply for your insurance before it arrives.

-A specialist insurer will also usually pay out an ‘agreed value’ if the kit car is written off or stolen, unlike standard insurance policies, which typically pay out the market value.
-An agreed value is important because it is often hard to put a price on a kit car, especially if it has been modified.
-Also, kit cars are different from ordinary runabouts because their value does not always depreciate over time.
-In fact, kit cars can sometimes increase in value as the years go by.
-If you agree a value with the insurer at the outset, you can be sure that the policy will pay out the full value of the vehicle in the event of a claim.
+Your insurer will usually pay out an agreed value if your kit car is written off or stolen, unlike standard insurance policies, which typically pay the market value.
+The agreed value is important because it is often hard to put a price on a kit car, especially if it has been modified.

 Can I add extras to my kit car insurance policy?

-If you don’t take your kit car out on the road every day, you might be able to agree a lower mileage limit with your insurer in return for a lower premium.
-Just remember that if you breach the limit, you could invalidate the policy.
+- Reduce your mileage: If you don’t use your kit car every day, you might be able to agree a lower mileage limit with your insurer in return for a lower premium.
+Just remember that if you breach the limit, you could invalidate the policy

 For more advice on how to reduce the price of your premiums visit our car insurance money saving tips page.